Alpakka31/nixos/README.md

-# Personal Flake for NixOS
+# Personal NixOS configuration flake
 This is heavily inspired from https://github.com/MatthiasBenaets/nixos-config